Full Review 12-10-2017

 50 plus planes is tough enough, combined with the total number of planes in the air and how the horizon seems to go on forever, flying through a pack of wounded bombers with flak and smoke with fighters is enough to feel just how small you are and how big the sky really is.
 The best way to defend your bombers is to chase away an enemy Focke-Wulf for a while.
 Watch out though, after he does a Split-S and minutes later you'll realize you're all alone and those bombers are now very far away.

-The flight model and physics of flying feel believable with speed and dive limitations to all of the aircraft, you really need to take care not to exceed the limits of what your plane was designed for, or what a human pilot can take himself.
-For instance, G-forces will have realistic effects on your craft, possibly sending you into a spin/stall that will require some fancy flying to break out of.
+The flight models are adequate but not noteworthy.
+The flight model in realistic mode is easy to fly but offer enough physics to make flying feel believable with speed and dive limitations to all of the aircraft; you really need to take care not to exceed the limits of what your plane was designed for, or what a human pilot can take himself.
+For instance, G-forces will have realistic effects on your craft, possibly sending you into the not so famous 'spin/stall' that will require some standard recovery techniques to get you back in level flight.
 Also during air combat G-force can cause the human pilot (you) to experience black-outs and red-outs.
 These are attained very easy.
 In the v1.1 patch version, it should be noted that black-out and red-out effects where reduced, and are better balanced for game play than they where previously.

-The one factor that scares anyone to try to fly better in EAW, are the dreaded stall/spins as they are called.
-This is one unfortunate downfall of the FMs of the game.
-The stalls and spins come hand and hand in EAW, but they shouldn't always be a combo, They are not in Real Life.
+The one factor that scares anyone to try to fly better in EAW, are the dreaded 'stall/spins' as they are called.
+This is one unfortunate downfall of the FMs of the game as Spins aren't modeled totally accurately.
+The stalls and spins come hand and hand in EAW, but they shouldn't always be a combo (They are not in Real Life).
+They do take you briefly "out of the fight," when they do occur.
 As a result, pilots will need to keep their speed up at all times and try to avoid any fancy maneuvers in the hopes of not stalling one of the wings.
-If you experience this combo (and you will), make sure you have enough altitude to recover.
+Audio and visual cues give plenty of warning but If you experience this combo (and you will), make sure you have enough altitude to recover.
 In the v1.1 patch, arcade-ish automatic Leading-edge Slats are added to the Bf.109, Bf.110, and Me.262, making them slightly less prone to enter an accelerated stall.
 The problem of the stall/spin still exists for all planes controlled by a human pilot.

 A few shortcomings in flight modeling are Takeoffs and landings.
 Takeoff's you can do while drinking coffee.
 Landing is very difficult to gauge because you don't hear the sound of your tires hitting the ground.
 However in the v.1 patch, it fixed the Landing sound so it will now play correctly when the gears touch the ground.
 Autopilot landings aren't very successful.
 The ground overall acts as a single tarmac with no change in friction makes this a bit easy.
 You might as well land anywhere you want if you have wheels, you can't belly-land.
 Break down the flight model piece-by-piece and you'll see a lot of cracks, but the result overall is a very effective one.